Holi Puja Rituals of Holi, Holika Dahan

 भगवान कृष्ण को चमकदार नीली त्वचा और किंवदंती के रूप में प्रसिद्ध रूप से चित्रित किया गया है

-has it that he was sad he didn’t have a fair complexion like Radha.
+The legend has it that Lord Krishna, famously depicted with bright blue skin, was sad because he didn’t have a fair complexion like Radha.

 Read Bhagwad Gita here